27josephweber/SiteLogiqPointOfSale/README.md

 # Point Of Sale

+## A basic POS system to demonstrate the required functionality specified for the SiteLogiq backend devoloper application

 ### Assumtions

 - As per the specification, a User Interface is outside the scope of the excersice.
 All required functionality is demonstrated through unit testing